dalvlex/ishi/README.md

     *Configure password for unlocked sites*
     `htpasswd -c /etc/nginx/.htpasswd username_here`

     *Log real IP address of web users coming through CloudFlare for fail2ban use*
+    Check to see if the IPs match the ones on this page https://www.cloudflare.com/ips/
     ```
     # insert the following into /etc/nginx.conf http {} context
     set_real_ip_from 103.21.244.0/22;